prove-ai/observability-pipeline/docs/guides/vllm-guide.md

 - GPU passthrough handled by `deploy.resources.reservations.devices`
 - `models` folder caches HuggingFace weights to avoid re-downloading
 - Container restarts automatically if it stops
+- **⚠️ Metrics requirement:** Do NOT include `--disable-log-stats` in the command section - this would break Prometheus metrics collection.
+Stats logging is enabled by default and must remain enabled.

 ### Start vLLM